WhatsApp Support Service

 Helpful things to take to university

-• Door wedge – so they can keep their door open and welcome in their new neighbours and future friends.
+• Bring a door wedge – so they can keep their door open and welcome in their new neighbours and future friends.

-• Food – if they are in self-catered accommodation, you could cook a couple of homemade meals for the freezer, or give them a few tins and some pasta to get started.
-If they are in catered accommodation they’ll still appreciate a stash of snacks, so stock up on some of the goodies they like to eat.
+• If they are in self-catered accommodation, you could cook a some and do a food shop on the day they are moving in.
+If they are in catered accommodation, they’ll still appreciate a stash of snacks, so stock up on some of the goodies they like to eat.

 • The web address for the Student Accommodation Code which protects students' rights to safe, good quality accommodation.
 This can help if there is a problem with their accommodation when they turn up at their halls, or later down the line.